jim-schwoebel/allie/training/readme.md

 Note some of the deep learning autoML techniques can take days for optimization, and there are compromises in accuracy vs. speed in training.

-## Settings to finish (before production build)
-Other things (in model.py).
-* if create_YAML == True, save test cases of each class after model training (test_male.json, test_female.json --> both should predict proper class with feature array).
-* clean up TPOT and other stuff to allow for output of the model name and model directory (for model compression later).
-* If clean == True, then clean each folder.
-This will remove any duplicate files (through byte-wise analysis).
-* If augment == True, can augment via augmentation scripts (audio, text, image, and video data).
-* production == True, create a folder for GitHub (Docker container, featurizers, automated testing w/ test file, YAML files)  and select a cool .GIF to put in repo readme (model accuracies + performance).
-* compress == True, compress ML models with Keras-compressor ([keras_compressor](https://github.com/DwangoMediaVillage/keras_compressor)) or scikit-learn ([scikit-small-ensemble](https://github.com/stewartpark/scikit-small-ensemble)) for faster predictions from features).

 ## Actively working on (in future)

 ### model training